Code-Institute-Submissions/TheVeganHelpdesk/ProjectREADME.md

 # The Vegan Helpdesk
 ## User Centric Frontend Project - Code Institute
 ---
-A community based website for new and old vegans, people who are interestd in starting a vegan lifestyle/diet, or those who wish to try it out once or twice a week for any reasons whatsoever.
+A community based website for new and old vegans, people who are interested in starting a vegan lifestyle/diet, or those who wish to try it out once or twice a week for any reasons whatsoever.
 Features will include
 - reasons to try out a plant based diet
-- advice on getting started and what to try/where to look/who to follow on social media
+- advice on getting started and what to try
 - a featured brand specialising in plant based foods
-- a sign-up to receive monthly e-zines on new products on the market, community recipes, and the featured brands
+- a sign-up to receive monthly e-zines on new products on the market, community recipes, and the 15% off featured brands

 ---
 ## Goals
 ---
 This is a platform for people who wish to try more plant based eating, but feel overwhelmed/confused by the info that's out there.
-The main pages will feature solid, simple reasons and tips to make the move to plant based eating, while the featured brand and e-zine will have more comprehensive tips and ideas.
+The main pages will feature simple reasons and tips to make the move to plant based eating, while the featured brand and e-zine will have more comprehensive tips and ideas.

 The end goal will be to build the community and attract brands to purchase space in the e-zine.
 Therefore, the website will need to highlight how easily achievable going plant based is.